Magnesium, Key Nutrient

-Magnesium is one of the most important electrolyte as well as it plays a major role in our muscles.
+Magnesium is one of the most important electrolytes as well as it plays a major role in our muscles.
 It works in the opposite of calcium allowing the muscles to relax while calcium signals contraction.
-This is why one of the symptoms of magnesium deficiency is muscle cramps especially in our toes and sometimes are calf.
+This is why one of the symptoms of magnesium deficiency is muscle cramps especially in our toes and sometimes our calf.
 It is one of the major causes of night time cramps.

 Along with this major function, magnesium is also involved in over 300 biochemical reactions in our bodies.
 Even though this mineral is plentiful in our diet, deficiencies are becoming more common as the conditions for absorption and retention needs to be just right for magnesium to perform.

 Perhaps this is why this nutrient is often referred to as the consummate Diva of Nutrients – just like an opera singer, when the conditions are just right, she performs beautifully.

 If the host of conditions for absorption or retention are not met, magnesium from the diet will not be absorbed or magnesium will quickly “leave the stage” and be eliminated from the body.

 The absorption of magnesium is greatly affected by other nutrients as well as the parathyroid hormone.